Australian Hotel Openings to Get Excited About

 The Eve Hotel, NSW

-1/15Wunderlich Lane, a new dining and retail precinct on the border of Surry Hills and Redfern in central Sydney, has been generating real buzz.
+1/12Wunderlich Lane, a new dining and retail precinct on the border of Surry Hills and Redfern in central Sydney, has been generating real buzz.
 First came Olympus Dining, a modern Greek eatery serving standout kefalotyri saganaki (kefalotyri cheese with honey and lemon).
 Then, the hub welcomed rooftop Mexican joint Lottie and Euro-inspired all-day eatery Bar Julius – both within the The EVE Hotel.
 The property forms the heart of the precinct, welcoming guests with 102 light-flushed rooms and cool, contemporary design.
 There’s no better place to relax than by the 20-metre rooftop pool, ringed with terracotta-hued loungers and umbrellas.

-Bookings for The EVE Hotel are now open.
+The EVE Hotel is now open.

 Levantine Hill Hotel, Vic

-2/15A trip to Victoria’s Yarra Valley would hardly be complete without stopping by one of the region’s renowned wineries.
+3/12A trip to Victoria’s Yarra Valley would hardly be complete without stopping by one of the region’s renowned wineries.
 Visitors will soon be able to spend more time at the award-winning Levantine Hill Estate when the Levantine Hill Hotel opens in October 2025.
 The two-storey property, which overlooks abundant vineyards, shares architectural DNA with Hobart’s MONA (Museum of Old and New Art) by way of design firm Fender Katsalidis.
 Guests can take in the serenity of the surrounding mountains from the comfort of each room’s private balcony – glass of chilled estate Chardonnay in hand – while those staying in Optume and Premium suites have deep-soaking circular tubs to sink into.

 Enquiries for Levantine Hill Hotel are now open.